ucbrise/clipper-website/content/tutorials/metrics.md

 draft= false
 +++

-In starting Clipper v0.3.0, Clipper report its metrics to a prometheus server.
+In starting Clipper v0.3.x, Clipper reports metrics to a Prometheus server

 ## Prometheus Server
 We use prometheus as the metric tracking system.
 Once you spin up a clipper query frontend and a model containers.